 - Consumables & research costs: Up to £1000 maximum.

 Eligibility and Application Information:

-- To be carried out within Universities or Research Institutes within the UK.
-The applicant must be supported by an academic project supervisor based there.
+- Applicants must be associated with Universities or Research Institutes within the UK.
+The applicant must be supported or advised by an academic project supervisor based there.

-- Applications must be made by the undergraduate student and contain the information and support documents specified.
-The application should be written by the undergraduate student, with guidance from the project supervisor.
+- Applications must be made by the student and contain the information and support documents specified.
+The application should be written by the student, with guidance from the project supervisor.

 - Main aims of project

 - Lay summary